Ibsardar/ImageSegmentation/README.md

 # ImageSegmentation

-Segments an image and outputs descriptor information in a text file.
+Segments an image and outputs descriptor information for each component in a text file.

 ---